Back to Bridge

 The minting of iKAS on the Igra Network is triggered by user-initiated transactions on Kaspa that comply with the applicable technical requirements of the bridging mechanism ("Entry Transaction").
 The Entry Transaction is processed in a permissionless manner and, upon detection by the Igra Network, may result in a corresponding increase of the user's iKAS balance on the Igra Network.

-The minting process is governed by the protocol-level rules of the Igra Network and relies on the underlying consensus of Kaspa.
-By using the User Interface, you acknowledge that the correct formation and submission of the Entry Transaction is your sole responsibility, and that failure to comply with the applicable technical requirements may result in delays, failed minting, or permanent loss of funds.
+By using the User Interface, you acknowledge that the correct formation, signing, and submission of the Entry Transaction is your sole responsibility, and that failure to comply with the applicable technical requirements may result in delays, failed minting, or permanent loss of funds.
 Blockchain transactions are irreversible and cannot be undone once submitted.
+Neither the Interface Operator, the Igra Association, the Igra DAO, nor any affiliated party has the ability to reverse, refund, or otherwise remediate a malformed or failed Entry Transaction once it has been broadcast.

-Users who wish to convert iKAS on the Igra Network into KAS on Kaspa may initiate a withdrawal process ("Exit Transaction").
-Such process involves the reduction or burning of the user's iKAS balance on the Igra Network and, subject to the applicable process, the release of a corresponding amount of KAS on Kaspa.
+Users who wish to convert iKAS on the Igra Network into KAS on Kaspa may initiate a withdrawal process ("Exit Transaction") by calling the Exit smart contract on the Igra Network via the User Interface.
+Such a call results in the burning of the user's iKAS balance on the Igra Network and the on-chain recording of an exit request, which is then processed off-chain by the Multi-Sig Guardian Release Process to release a corresponding amount of KAS on Kaspa to the payout address the user specified.

-The iKAS Bridge involves interactions with blockchain-based systems and smart contracts that are inherently subject to risks, including potential vulnerabilities, bugs, logic errors, or attacks that may result in partial or total loss of funds.
-By interacting with the iKAS Bridge, you do so at your own risk, fully understanding and accepting the inherent risks associated with minting and burning iKAS.
+The iKAS Bridge involves interactions with blockchain-based systems, smart contracts, and a manual multi-signature release process, all of which are inherently subject to risks, including potential vulnerabilities, bugs, logic errors, parameter changes, operational failures, or attacks that may result in partial or total loss of funds.
+By interacting with the iKAS Bridge, you do so at your own risk, fully understanding and accepting the inherent risks associated with minting and burning iKAS and with the Multi-Sig Guardian Release Process.

-The iKAS Bridge and the User Interface are provided on an "as-is" and "as-available" basis, without any guarantees of availability, functionality, or performance.
-To the fullest extent permitted by applicable law, the Interface Operator disclaims liability for any loss or damages arising from or in connection with your use of the User Interface.
+The User Interface is provided on an "as-is" and "as-available" basis, without any guarantees of availability, functionality, or performance.
+To the fullest extent permitted by applicable law, the Interface Operator disclaims liability for any loss or damages arising from or in connection with your use of the User Interface, the iKAS Bridge, or the Multi-Sig Guardian Release Process, including without limitation any loss arising from the acts or omissions of the Igra DAO, the Igra Association, or the Multi-Sig Guardians.

-The User Interface may display publicly available information relating to Kaspa and the Igra Network ("Network Information").
-The Network Information is automatically sourced via application programming interfaces (APIs) and displayed for informational purposes only.
-The Interface Operator does not assume any responsibility for the accuracy, completeness or timeliness of the Network Information and shall not be liable for any claims or damages related to errors, inaccuracies, or delays in the display of the Network Information or any decisions, transaction, acts or omissions that you make in reliance thereon.
+The User Interface may display publicly available information relating to Kaspa, the Igra Network, and the iKAS Bridge smart contracts ("Network Information"), including live values read from the Exit smart contract such as the current minimum and maximum exit amounts, throttle window parameters, and remaining capacity.
+The Network Information is automatically sourced from public RPC endpoints and on-chain state and displayed for informational purposes only.
+The Interface Operator does not assume any responsibility for the accuracy, completeness, or timeliness of the Network Information and shall not be liable for any claims or damages related to errors, inaccuracies, or delays in the display of the Network Information, or any decisions, transactions, acts, or omissions that you make in reliance thereon.
+Authoritative parameter values are always the values enforced on chain by the iKAS Bridge smart contracts as configured by the Igra DAO and Igra Association.

 3.4.1 Connecting Wallet to User Interface

-To interact with the iKAS Bridge via the User Interface, you must first connect one of the third-party wallets listed under the "Connect" tab ("Wallet") to the User Interface.
+To interact with the iKAS Bridge via the User Interface, you must first connect one of the third-party wallets supported by the User Interface ("Wallet").
 Wallets store and manage the private keys to the blockchain addresses that were created with the Wallet or manually imported into the Wallet.
-As these Wallets store the private keys which are required to sign transactions on-chain, they can be used to execute transactions and publish them to the Network.
+As these Wallets store the private keys which are required to sign transactions on-chain, they can be used to execute transactions and publish them to Kaspa or the Igra Network.

 When you connect a Wallet, the User Interface will ask for permission to send Sign Requests (as defined in Section 3.4.2 below) to the Wallet.
 During this process, your Wallet will show the blockchain addresses managed by the Wallet that can be connected to the User Interface.
 You can modify these permissions at any time in the settings of the Wallet.
 Please note that you can only interact with blockchain addresses that are both managed by the Wallet and connected to the User Interface.